linux-china/dotenvx-rs/README.md

 Dotenvx Rust SDK/CLI
 ======================

 What is Dotenvx?
-[Dotenvx](https://dotenvx.com/) encrypts your .env files - limiting their attack vector while retaining their benefits.
+[Dotenvx](https://dotenvx.com/) encrypts your .env files—limiting their attack vector while retaining their benefits.

 dotenvx-rs is a Rust command-line toolchain for [dotenvx]() to make .env files secure and easy to use,